CAN YOU GRADE YOUR OWN BASEBALL CARDS

 When it comes to high-value vintage cards destined for significant slabbing investments or consignment to active auction markets, the risks of over-grading by an individual typically outweigh benefits compared to trusted third-party certification.
 Unqualified self-grades carry less weight with serious buyers and sellers who prefer impartial authentication.

-Read also: 1985 TOPPS BASEBALL CARDS FOR SALE
+Read also: BASEBALL CARDS ARE COOL AGAIN

 On the other hand, for purposes of personal collection management, cataloging values over time, or identifying prospective submission candidates in a cost-effective way, self-grading still has its place – if done carefully.
 Paying affordable registration-only third-party grading once submission-worthy candidates emerge is a good compromise approach.